hydro-informatics/hydro-informatics.github.io/documentation/glossary.md

 HDF
   The [Hierarchical Data Format (HDF)](https://www.hdfgroup.org/) provides the `*.h5` (HDF4) and `*.h5` (HDF5) file formats that store large datasets in an organized manner.
 HDF is often used with high-performance computing (HPC) applications, such as numerical models, to store large amounts of data output.
 This eBook impinges on HDF datasets in the {ref}`chpt-basement` tutorial where {term}`xdmf` files represent the model output, and in the {chpt-telemac} tutorials.
 In particular, TELEMAC builds on mesh and boundary files of the EnSim Core that is described in the user manual of the pre- and post-processing software [BlueKenue](https://chyms.nrc.gc.ca/download_public/KenueClub/BlueKenue/2011_UserManual.pdf)<supTM</sup> (the newest [BlueKenue installer](https://chyms.nrc.gc.ca/download_public/KenueClub/BlueKenue/Installer/BlueKenue_3.12.0-alpha+20201006_64bit.msi) contains an updated version of the user manual).
 Understanding the HDF format significantly facilitates troubleshooting structural errors of computational meshes for numerical models.

+IAHR
+  The International Association for Hydro-Environment Engineering and Research (IAHR) is an independent non-profit organization that unites professionals in the field of water resources.
+The IAHR has multiple branches and publishes several journals in collaboration with external publishing companies.
+Read more about the IAHR at [https://www.iahr.org](https://www.iahr.org).

 MPI
   In computing, MPI stands for *Message Passing Interface*, which is a portable message passing standard.
 MPI is implemented in many open-source C, C++, and Fortran applications to enable parallel computing.